Mini-Sylar/Server-Client-ChatApp/README.md

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following libraries.
 - pyqt5
-- sys
-- socket
-- threading
-- Other modules are provided in the Client folder
+- Other modules are provided in the Client folder or are provided in the python setup

 ```bash
 pip install PyQt5